ValerieMauduit/AoC2021/README.md

 Once done, translating this problem in my map wasn't difficult.
 The most difficult was to parse the data in a way that allowed me to read the clouds lines.

+For the second part, I guessed that I would have to deal with the diagonals.
+I thought it would be straightforward, but it wasn't.
+My algorithm would have created square clouds with these diagonals coordinates.
+So I had to have a second case for these clouds.
+And as usual, I first tested with an algorithm that "forgot" the last point of each diagonal cloud.